THE SQUADRON

 CLASSIFICATIONS

 In addition to ranks cadets can be distinguished by classifications.
 After joining the Squadron as a Probationer cadets become 2nd Class following enrolment until they pass key exams.
-There are classification exams which allow cadets to rise through the classifications of 1st Class, Leading Cadet, Senior Cadet to the highest classification of Staff Cadet.
+There are classification exams which allow cadets to rise through the classifications of 1st Class, Leading Cadet, Senior Cadet to the highest classification of Master Air Cadet.

 CIVILIAN COMMITTEE